 Many persistent medical billing and revenue cycle issues are detrimental to a medical practice’s bottom line.
 Most in-house billing staff simply reacts to problems instead of proactively preventing them.
 However, if your billing staff’s focus is on fighting urgent issues, they may be unable to identify the source of these issues.
 This would prevent building an efficient revenue cycle management system.
+Let’s take a look at revenue cycle issues you can’t ignore.

-From processing first time claims to denial management and patient collections, the entire revenue cycle should work in a streamlined manner.
+From processing the first time claims to denial management and patient collections, the entire revenue cycle should work in a streamlined manner.

 Here are 3 problems that medical billing departments face constantly.